 Executive Director, MIT Hong Kong Innovation Node

-Operations Manager, MIT Hong Kong Innovation Node
+Senior Manager, Industry Liaison, MIT Hong Kong Innovation Node

 Angel Lai is responsible for leading administrative initiatives and operations at the MIT Hong Kong Innovation Node.
 With a passion for human interaction, she plays an active role in activities between Mainland China and Hong Kong.